dzaninov/OpenVPN/README.md

 # OpenVPN
-Configure OpenVPN to work with Namecheap VPN
+Configure OpenVPN to work with Namecheap VPN on Linux and Windows.

-## Warnings
-This configuration is not suported by NameCheap.
-Use at your own risk.

 ## Download the CA certificate
 Go to this link: